terraware/terraserver/docs/mqtt.md

 #### watchdog

 This field causes the server to record that it has received a message from the controller named by the message topic.
-The value is ignored.
+The topic must therefore be the path of a controller folder.
+The value is currently ignored and should be an empty JSON object.

 ### Short messages